 Erected by Union Pacific Company in cooperation with Comanche Crossing Historical Society.

 Location.
 Marker has been permanently removed.
 It was located near 39° 44.197′ N, 104° 19.497′ W. Marker was in Strasburg, Colorado, in Arapahoe County.
 Marker could be reached from the intersection of Railroad Street and Arapahoe Street, on the right when traveling west.
-Touch for map.
-In Lyons Park, one block south of Colfax Avenue (US 36) near the center of town.
+In Lyons Touch for map.
 Marker was in this post office area: Strasburg CO 80136, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 4 other markers Comanche Crossing Centennial (here, next to this marker); First Transcontinental Railroad (approx. 0.3 miles away); High-Five Plains Towns / Ten Miles a Day (approx. 3.9 miles away); Front Range Flight (approx. 3.9 miles away).
+At least 4 other markers are within 4 miles of this location, measured as the crow flies.
+Comanche Crossing Centennial (here, next to this marker); First Transcontinental Railroad (approx. 0.3 miles away); High-Five Plains Towns / Ten Miles a Day (approx. 3.9 miles away); Front Range Flight (approx. 3.9 miles away).

 More about this marker.
 The marker was removed some time before July 2012.

 Regarding The Rail Chains Final Link.
 There is a white concrete pylon next to the marker.
 It marked the original location of where the "first truly continuous coast-to-coast railroad" was finally joined.
 Strasburg, previously known as Comanche Crossing, was renamed in 1870 in honor of Kansas Pacific official.

 Categories. • Notable Events • Railroads & Streetcars •